-The last thing you want is to get married and learn after the fact that your new spouse is swimming in debt that they decided not to openly share before saying your vows.
+The last thing you want is to get married and find out that your spouse is swimming in debt.

-Oddly enough many people are ashamed of their debt and they say nothing but this is the worst thing you can do and not a great start to a relationship.
+Oddly enough, many people are ashamed of their debt and say nothing,, but this is the worst thing you can do and not a great start to a relationship.

-While this is a great conversation before walking down the aisle spending habits often change and for various reasons.
+While this is an excellent conversation before walking down the aisle, spending habits often change for various reasons.

-Nothing in life is guaranteed after all which is why talking about money with your partner is a MUST not something you wait to do until the time is right.
+Nothing in life is guaranteed, so talking about money with your partner is a must, not something you wait to do until the time is right.

-Excessive shopping can be a ‘drug’ for some people used as a form of therapy to combat stressful situations in their lives or as a result of other underlying issues.
+Excesive shopping can be a ‘drug‘ used as a form of therapy to combat stressful situations in or a result of other underlying issues.

 Relationship Communication Between Each Spouse

-Money is a big concern for couples and when money problems arise frustrations begin to take over your rational thinking.
+Money should always be a concern for couples, and when problems arise, frustrations take over your rational thinking.

-What happens after this is the blame-game which can be very dangerous or even fatal to some relationships.
+What happens after this is the blame game which can be very dangerous or even fatal for some relationships.

 It’s always the other person’s fault that the bank account is drained or that the credit cards are maxed out.

-While you may know that your spouse’s outrageous spending habits are destroying your finances how you choose to approach the situation may also affect the outcome.
+While one partner knows that their spouse’s spending habits are destroying their finances, how they approach the situation may also affect the outcome.

-Nobody likes to feel attacked whether they are the cause of a problem or not.
+Nobody likes to feel attacked, whether they cause a problem or not.

-Being aware of your tone of voice and your approach to the conversation will start you off on a better foot then blaming your spouse for causing the money problems.
+Knowing your tone of voice and your approach to the conversation will start you off on a better foot than blaming your spouse for causing the money problems.

-Avoid ‘you’ statements and you may find you get a less defensive response and more of an open mind to fixing the problem, rather than putting up their guard because you attacked them.
+Avoid ‘you‘ statements, and you may get a less defensive response and a more open mind to fixing the problem, rather than putting up their guard because you attacked them.

 How can you help someone who is spending too much money?

-You can’t help someone who doesn’t want to be helped but if you are both on board there are many ways to get back on track financially.
+However, if you are both committed to change than, there are ways to get back on track.

 Creating a Simple Budgeting System For Couples

-Perhaps your understanding of budgeting is not where it is as and a mini refresher course on budgeting is all you both need.
+Perhaps your understanding of budgeting is not where it is, and a mini refresher course on budgeting is all you both need.

-While a budget is a very effective tool for managing money in a relationship both sides have to be on board for it to work.
+While a budget is a very effective tool for managing money in a relationship, both sides must be on board for it to work.

-Review your budget together often, and discuss where you may need to make improvements.
+Review your budget together often, and discuss where you need to improve.

-Help each other to stay on track by taking a look at how you are doing with sticking to your budget.
+Help each other stay on track by looking at how you are doing with sticking to your budget.

-If you are not meeting your goals as a result of overspending then this is a good time to address how this overspending is affecting your budget and your long-term goals.
+If you are not meeting your goals due to overspending, this is an excellent time to address how this overspending affects your budget and your long-term goals.

 Controlling Your Access to Money

-If your spouse is willing to work towards a solution then you have to decide what steps you are going to take.
+If your spouse is willing to work towards a solution, you must decide what steps you will take.

 Understanding what kind of spender you are will go a long way in designing a budgeting plan that will work for both of you.

-If you are the reserved spender in the relationship consider coming up with a weekly dollar amount as a cash allowance that includes all money that is required for necessary expenses.
+If you are the reserved spender consider coming up with a weekly dollar amount as a cash allowance that includes all money required for necessary expenses.

-Leave a little room for miscellaneous spending and explain that once that money is gone it’s gone.
+Leave wiggle room for miscellaneous spending; once that money is gone, it’s gone.

-Take full control of your money and if you have to use a jar budgeting system so you can physically see the money.
+Take complete control of your money if you have to use a jar budgeting system to see the money physically.

-She’s a stay-at-home mom and when I offer her any advice she responds with, “well it’s his money he can do whatever he wants with it“.
+She’s a stay-at-home mom, and when I offer advice, she responds with, “well, it’s his money” he can do whatever he wants.”

-What I try to tell her is that her job at home as a full-time mother is just as challenging if not more.
+I try to tell her that her job at home as a full-time mother is just as challenging, if not more.

-When you get married, buy a house together and start a family I strongly believe that ‘my money is your money and your money is my money’.
+When you get married I believe that my money is your money, and your money is my money.

 Take Away The Money

-Moving forward you can be the one in charge of distributing your money between everyday living expenses, bills and their cash allowance.
+Moving forward, you can be the one in charge of distributing your money between everyday living expenses, bills, and cash allowance.

-While you want to avoid making them feel like a kid, that may, in fact, be what you feel like you are doing, but so be it.
+While you want to avoid making them feel like a kid, that may be what you feel like you are doing, but so be it.

-If your spouse cares for the well-being of your relationship and/or family they should be willing to take responsibility and be accountable for their actions.
+If your spouse cares for the well-being of your relationship and family, they should be willing to take responsibility and be accountable for their actions.

-Until they are able to understand where the problems are and how it is affecting your lives it will be hard to convince them that they need to change.
+Until they can understand the problems and how they affect their lives, it will be hard to convince them that they need to change.